 Subsection 2.
-A person, a limited company or a responsible company may be elected as managing owner, provided it meets the conditions for being registered as the owner of the ship.
+A person, a limited company or a responsible company may be elected as managing owner, provided it meets the conditions stipulated in section 1(2)(i) and (iii), respectively.

 Section 104.
 In relation to third parties, the managing owner shall be entitled to conclude all legal transactions usually undertaken by a shipping enterprise.
-The managing owner may therefore engage, dismiss and instruct the master, take out ordinary insurance, and receive monies paid to the shipping company.
+The managing owner may therefore engage, dismiss, and instruct the master, take out ordinary insurance, and receive monies paid to the shipping company.
 The managing owner shall not, without special authorisation, sell or mortgage the ship or charter out the ship for more than one year.